 Cornrows are a braided hairstyle that can tame any mane, whether you have an Afro or a set of curls waiting for conquest.

 These braids are tight, small, and braided close to the scalp, which makes them low-maintenance and long-lasting.
 It’s important to find an experienced stylist to install your cornrows so that they aren’t too tight; that way, they will protect your hair instead of damaging it.
+Small cornrows cost more to install since they take longer to do and require lots of skill.

 2. Box Braids